rdo-adan/Metadoon-Beta/Readme.md

 │
 └── Output/                  # FINAL RESULTS
     ├── Plots (Alpha/Beta diversity, Heatmaps, Rarefaction)
-    ├── Statistical Tables (DESeq2, PERMANOVA)
+    ├── Statistical Tables (DESeq2, ANCOM-BC, PERMANOVA)
     └── Metadoon_Report.html # Complete HTML Summary
+│
+├── metadoon.py              # Main GUI script (Python)
+├── Analise.R                # Statistical analysis script (R)
+├── generate_report.R        # Report generation script
+├── Metadoon_Report.Rmd      # RMarkdown template
+├── pipeline_params.json     # Configuration file
+├── metadoon_env.yaml        # Conda environment definition
+├── setup.sh                 # Installation script
+├── LICENSE                  # License file
+├── Readme.md                # Project documentation
+├── *.png, *.ico, *.icns     # Icons and GUI assets
+│
+├── Installers/              # Scripts to install dependencies easily │   ├── Windows_Install.bat
+│   ├── MacOS_Install.command
+│   └── Linux_Install.sh
+│
+├── Run/                     # Scripts to launch the tool easily │   ├── Windows_Run.bat
+│   ├── MacOS_Run.command
+│   └── Linux_Run.sh
+│
+└── Example_Data.txt           # Links to Download Small dataset for testing the tool
 ```
 ---

 ## *🗒️ How to Generate the Final Report
-Inside the Metadoon interface, go to the "Tools" menu.

-Click "Generate Final Report".
+- Inside the Metadoon interface; Click "Generate Report".

-This will run the R script that creates a complete report with all plots, alpha and beta diversity results, PERMANOVA, DESeq2 outputs, and summary.
+- This will run the R script that creates a complete report with all plots, alpha and beta diversity results, PERMANOVA, DESeq2 outputs, and summary.

-The report will be saved in the root folder as Metadoon_Report.html.
+- The report will be saved in the root folder as Metadoon_Report.html.

 ## *💾 How to Save All Results
-Inside the interface, go to "Tools".

-Click "Save and Clean Results".
+- Inside the interface, Click "Save Results".

-You will be prompted to select a destination folder.
+- You will be prompted to select a destination folder.

-Metadoon will create a new folder named Metadoon_Results_YYYY-MM-DD_HH-MM-SS inside your selected directory.
+- Metadoon will create a new folder named Metadoon_Results_YYYY-MM-DD_HH-MM-SS inside your selected directory.

-It copies all critical outputs (Output/, OTUs/, Taxonomy/, Reports) to this safe location.
+- It copies all critical outputs (Output/, OTUs/, Taxonomy/, Reports) to this safe location.

-Optional Cleanup: After saving, the tool will ask if you want to delete the generated workspace folders (Merged, Filtered, DB, etc.) to free up disk space.
+- Optional Cleanup: After saving, the tool will ask if you want to delete the generated workspace folders (Merged, Filtered, DB, etc.) to free up disk space.

 ---